mkutz/how-to-test/annotations/README.md

 ## Testing JSON/Jackson Annotations

-To check if the annotations and configurations for JSON parsing work, we can simply create a `new ObjectMapper()`.
+To check if the annotations and configurations for JSON parsing work, we can simply create am `ObjectMapper` (or whatever the framework is using under the hood to parse JSON).

 Spring does a lot more than this (see [JacksonAutoConfiguration]).
-For example, it "auto-registration for all Module beans with all ObjectMapper beans (including the defaulted ones)".
+For example, it has an "auto-registration for all Module beans with all ObjectMapper beans (including the defaulted ones)".
-This means that our `new ObjectMapper()` isn't configured like the one Spring provides and hence our tests won't produce exactly the same results as we will see in the framework.
+This means that `new ObjectMapper()` produces a differently configured version then the one Spring provides and hence our tests won't produce exactly the same results as we will see in the framework.

 However, we only want to demonstrate, that the annotations we use do what the should.
 So we can configure our own `ObjectMapper` the way our classes need it and trust in our few integration tests to detect any deviations due to configuration differences.